iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 cases it might be useful to append an underscore plus one of {``j``, ``m``, ``w``, ``t``} to indicate the time unit.

+.. _reduced:

+gettsim works in a lot of cases with reduced Series....

 Examples
 --------